mars0i/clj-agentscript1/README.md

 The files in lib were copied from the Agentscript repo.

+## Overview of source code

+The main work you need to do to construct a model is to write functions that are inserted into the `setup` and `step` fields in `Model.prototype` (see core.cljs).
+Then you create an instance of `Model` and call `start` on it (near the end of core.cljs.
+There's more information in comments in that file.
+Also see the interop tips below.

 ## How to run it

 Make sure you have a recent version of Java installed.